 This Roast Pumpkin Salad is made with simple, delicious ingredients.
 Here’s what you’ll need to gather:

 - Apple Cider Vinegar

 - Maple Syrup

 - Salt and Pepper

 You will need a pie pumpkin for this recipe.
 Avoid using jack-o-lantern pumpkins, because they’re stringy.
 Most grocery stores keep their pie pumpkins with the other winter squash.

 Can’t find a pie pumpkin?
 You can use any type of hard winter squash (except for spaghetti squash) instead.

 Apart from the pumpkin / squash, this recipe is pretty flexible.
 I used mixed salad greens for this recipe, but other varieties, like arugula or spinach, would also work.
 Don’t have feta cheese?
 Another crumbly cheese, such as goat cheese, would be delicious, too.
 Vegan?
 Just skip the cheese.

 Are you familiar with pepitas?
-They’re hulled pumpkin seeds.
+They’re tender pumpkin seeds that’s missing the chewy hull we’re used to seeing in jack-o’-lanterns and pie pumpkins.
 Look for the roasted, salted kind for this recipe.
-You could also replace the pepitas with other seeds or nuts, such as pine nuts or walnuts, if you prefer.
+You could also replace the pepitas with homemade Roasted Pumpkin Seeds or with other seeds or nuts, such as pine nuts or walnuts, if you prefer.